Max-1234-hub/T2S-IR/README.md

-# IRKD
+# T2S-IR
-IRKD is used to improve the AAR's performance under data with low sampling rates.
+T2S-IR is used to improve the AAR performance under data with low sampling rates.